 Whichever new choices I mentioned that intrigued you, I recommend you give them a try.

-I hope this lesson has turned you into a fellow fat whore because consuming an obscene amount of healthy dietary fat is a non-negotiable on the ketogenic diet.
+I hope this post has turned you into a fellow fat whore because consuming an obscene amount of healthy dietary fat is a non-negotiable on the ketogenic diet.

 With much love and aloha,